carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - It is Saas for **monitoring & observability** of AWS resources (EC2, ALB, S3, Lambda, DynamoDB, RDS etc.) and applications to watch **performance**.
 - It can collect these Inputs: **Metrics and Log files**.
-- It agent collect both system metrics and log files from Amazon EC2 instances (Linux and Windows) and on-premises servers, enables you to select the metrics to be collected, including sub-resource metrics such as per-CPU core.
+  - Exam Tip: There is a list for [existing metrics](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html) but **Custom Metrics cannot be created**.
 - It allows you to create these Outputs:
-  - Dashboards: Creates dashboards to see what is happening with your AWS environment
+  - `Dashboards`: Creates dashboards to see what is happening with your AWS environment
-  - Alarms: Allows you to set Alarms that notify you when particular metric thresholds are hit
+  - `Alarms`: Allows you to set Alarms that notify you when particular metric thresholds are hit
-  - Events: CloudWatch Events helps you to respond to state changes in your AWS resources.
+  - `Events`: CloudWatch Events helps you to respond to state changes in your AWS resources.
-  - Logs: CloudWatch Logs helps you to aggregate, monitor and store logs.
+  - `Logs`: CloudWatch Logs helps you to aggregate, monitor and store logs.
-- Exam Tip: **custom Metrics cannot be created**.
+- Share Dashboards to people outside the AWS account/organization (or embeed CloudWatch Dashboards into an external website) => CloudWatch > Dashboard > Select your board > Share Dashboard >Share your dashboard and require a username and password>Enter mail address.

 #### CloudWatch with EC2

 - It can monitor EC2 at host level: CPU, Network, Disk, Status Check
-- It Monitors every 5 mins by default (Can switch to every 1min by enabling `Detailed logs`)
+- It monitors every 5 mins by default (Can switch to every 1min by enabling `Detailed Monitoring`)
 - You can terminate or recover EC2 instance based on CloudWatch Alarm

+#### The Unified CloudWatch agent

+- It collect both system metrics and log files **from Amazon EC2 instances (Linux and Windows) and on-premises servers**, enables you to select the metrics to be collected, including sub-resource metrics such as per-CPU core or Swap utilization.

 #### CloudWatch Container Insights